| DHAKA |

 On

-the 21st of February, the Bengali people celebrate Amar Ekushey (Bangla
+the 21st of February, the Bengali people celebrate Amar Ekushey (in Bangladeshi

 1947 (as East and West Pakistan, disconnected by 1,600 kilometers India),